 Raised in the Chicago area, Myra Toth studied at The Art Institute of Chicago during her high school years.
 She attended Mills College (B.A.) and San Francisco State University (M.A. in Ceramics) and has studied with Antonio Prieto, Robert Arneson, Peter Vandenberge and Ruth Duckworth, among others.
 Myra has taught art and ceramics for grades 6-12 and at the university level in Chicago as well as ceramics and design at Santa Rosa Junior College.
-She has been teaching ceramics at Ventura College since 1976.
+She is retired from teaching ceramics at Ventura College.

 Art Institute of Chicago, Mills College, San Francisco State University (M.A.).

 Studied with Antonio Prieto, Robert Arneson, Peter Vandenberg, Ruth Duckworth, and others.

 College of Marin, Santa Rosa College, Latin School of Chicago, Elmhurst College, UCSB Extension at Pyramid Studio in Ojai, Ventura College, Beatrice Wood Studio, private instruction in San Francisco and Ojai.

 Ongoing "Lusterglazes Unveiled" annual workshop since 2003 at Pyramid Studio.